 Haiti, the Western Hemisphere’s poorest country, holds the grim record of the world’s highest kidnapping rate per capita.
 One gang — 400 Mawozo — was responsible for 80 percent of abductions in Haiti from June through September, according to Gédéon Jean, director of the Center for Analysis and Research in Human Rights in Port-au-Prince.

-Haitian officials say the group is behind Saturday’s kidnapping, too.
+Haitian officials say the group is behind the October kidnapping, too.

-On Tuesday, Liszt Quitel, Haiti’s justice minister, told The Washington Post that the gang is demanding a ransom of $1 million per hostage.
+Liszt Quitel, Haiti’s justice minister, told The Washington Post that the gang was demanding a ransom of $1 million per hostage.

 Quitel said that it wasn’t clear whether the five children, including an 8-month-old, were part of the ransom amount, and that the gang was probably expecting to negotiate.
 “Usually they request more, then people close to the kidnapped persons will negotiate,” Quitel said.

-White House press secretary Jen Psaki said Monday that President Biden was receiving “regular updates” on the efforts of the State Department and FBI to secure the release of the hostages.
-Meanwhile, unions in Haiti launched a general strike Monday to protest the nation’s worsening security situation.
+White House press secretary Jen Psaki said after the kidnapping that President Biden was receiving “regular updates” on the efforts of the State Department and FBI to secure the release of the hostages.
+Meanwhile, unions in Haiti launched a general strike in October to protest the nation’s worsening security situation.